 This iteration also seeks to clarify certain provisions.
 In some cases, explanatory text or notes have been added.
 In addition, many definitions have been simplified or eliminated.

 Substantively, this iteration seeks to take account of the critical ‘character’ questions facing the island – namely the aggregate impact of incremental development.
 For many years the Commission (and the checklist) was focused on the review of increasingly larger projects on the assumption that only those large projects were of sufficient size and scale to have regional impact.
 However, with the ongoing press of development, it appears that even ‘smaller’ developments (especially in some locations) may have regional impacts.
-In addition, we have recently revised our Housing and our Water Quality Management Policy and this revision looks at our checklist with these two vital concerns in mind.
+In addition, we have recently revised our Housing Policy and our Water Quality Management Policy and this revision looks at our checklist with these two vital concerns in mind.
 Accordingly, and for instance, the checklist revisions lower the threshold for division of land.
 In addition, the checklist introduces a trigger for ‘large residential structures’ as they may have visual, energy, nitrogen, materials use and other regional impacts.

-Please note significant changes made in the draft Checklist since V4 are noted in Italics
+Please note significant revisions made in the draft Checklist since version V4 that was distributed for comment in September are noted in Italics

+Text boxes describe the rational for the proposed change immediately preceding the text box.

 Section 1.
 General Information